q-centrix/style-guides/ruby/README.md

         ```
 3. Make sure your `Gemfile` or `gemspec` specifies the same version of rubocop as the config you are using.
 4. If you are going to use other rubocop gems (i.e. rubocop-rspec or rubocop-graphql) you need to add them to your gemfile.
 (These will also be listed under `require` at the top of the yml file)
+    1. Starting with version 1.59.0 there is a comment at the bottom of the files stating which gems are needed.